hanmanth-4a5/cfn-ci-to-lambda/README.md

-CloudFormation example to update a Lambda function with CodePipeline via GitHub actions.
+CloudFormation project to update a Lambda function through CodePipeline on GitHub actions.